Shakespearean English Translator

 Translation will appear here...

-What Is a Shakespearean English Translator?
+What a Shakespearean English Translator Does

-How to Use This Shakespearean English Translator
+How to Use the Shakespearean English Translator

 Shakespearean English Examples

-Original Shakespearean English
+English Input Shakespearean English Output

 I missed you so much Forsooth, mine heart hath ached greatly in thy absence